-Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period
+Section 2.4 In certain situations, you can end your membership during a Special Enrollment Period

-In certain situations, members of HAP Senior Plus Henry Ford Tiered Access may be eligible to end their membership at other times of the year.
+In certain situations, you may be eligible to end your membership at other times of the year.
 This is known as a Special Enrollment Period.

-- You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov): - Usually, when you have moved. - If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).
+You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):

+- Usually, when you have moved. - If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE).